laymonage/slides-student-maintainer/slides.md

 <img alt="" class="rounded-md h-sm mx-auto mb-4" src="/djangochat.png" />

 <!--
 Then I was invited by Carlton and Will Vincent to the DjangoChat podcast.
-If you didn't know already – give it a listen, it's great.
+If you didn't know about DjangoChat already – give it a listen.

 This was my first ever podcast.
-And still my only one so far – hint hint?
+And still my only one so far. (hint hint?)

 I was very nervous.
 I could've done better, but it's out there now, so if you do listen to it, please keep that in mind.
 -->